Quansight/Quansight-website/README.md

 - `description` (required) - Description of the blog post.
 Used inside `<meta name="description" />` tag
 - `published` (required) - Publishing date of the blog post.
 Used also for sorting posts by date (the format should be `Month d, yyyy` for example `January 1, 2023`)
-- `author` (required) - Unique slug of the author (from Storyblok) usually looks like `jon-doe`.
-  Based on this property blog post page will display proper info about the author (and their avatar).
-The author must be present in Storyblok in order for the post to build without error.
+- `authors` (required) - Array of unique author slugs (from Storyblok).
+Usually the blog post will have only one author and the value of this field will look like `[tania-allard]`, but when the same blog post has multiple authors it will look like `[tania-allard, ralf-gommers]`.
+Based on this property, the blog post page will display proper info about the author(s) (and their avatars).
+The author(s) must be present in Storyblok in order for the post to build without error.
 - `category` (required) - Array of categories for example `[Machine Learning]`.
 All categories should be the same as in the previously mentioned [`categories.json`](./apps/labs/posts/categories.json) file.